- Published on

 Concluding remarks

 Anyway, thanks for reading.
 I hope you find this project interesting.
 Put your comments below if you have any.
-I'm just going to finish up the article(s) that has been in my drafts for eternity now_.
+I'm just going to finish up the article(s) that have been in my drafts for eternity now.